rifteyy/batrat/README.md

 # BatRAT 3.0
 🖥️ Fast, light-weight remote administration tool made purely in Batch, fully undetected by most anti-malware programs.
+Some modules were made in NirCMD and PowerShell.

 Note: The source code will be never released due to the potential of abuse.
 I do not want my program to be abused by threat actors to cause problems.
 I am making this GitHub as a documentation for my project.